Royal Life Centers

 It Begins With You

-Teaching our guests to take an individual sense of responsibility when caring for an animal, helps to teach them how to care for themselves.
+Teaching our guests to take an individual sense of responsibility when caring for a horse, helps to teach them how to care for themselves.
 These routines allow our guests to start to handle personal obligations on their own accord, creating accountability.

 Horses have become the most popular animal used in animal therapy because of their immediate feedback to the guest’s actions.
 They are unique in their ability to mirror the feelings of their caregiver.
 Guest’s will learn to manage their fears and emotions, as their own actions show through the reactions of the horse.
 This encourages a feeling of calmness and teaches guests to take responsibility for their own thoughts and consciousness.